-a socio-economist who has worked as a social researcher with several research and training institutes in programs and projects funded by public and private Italian bodies, international institutions including the European Commission, development banks such as the World Bank and the Inter-American Development bank, as well as UN agencies such as FAO, IFAD, UN-Habitat and WHO.
+Andrea Declich is a socio-economist who has worked as a social researcher with several research and training institutes in programs and projects funded by public and private Italian bodies, international institutions including the European Commission, development banks such as the World Bank and the Inter-American Development bank, as well as UN agencies such as FAO, IFAD, UN-Habitat, WHO and OMM.

-He has worked in at least 30 European and non-European countries (both industrialised and developing countries).
-In Italy, he has worked with many private and pubblic institutions.
-Actually he is also collaborating with the Department of Biology of the University of Rome Tor Vergata.
-His research and consulting activities have spanned numerous areas: Responsible Research and Innovation (RRI), technological innovation, social aspects of the development of materials, science and research communication, social research methodology, project management, development of small and medium enterprises, corporate social responsibility, evaluation of public policies, civil society, social capital, water supply and sanitation, poverty and social exclusion, empowerment, local development in both urban and rural environments (in industrialized and developing countries), peace processes in conflict ridden societies, migration, migration and enterprise.
+He has worked in at least 30 European and non-European countries (both industrialized and developing countries).
+In Italy, he has worked with many private and public institutions.
+His research and consulting activities have spanned numerous areas: Responsible Research and Innovation (RRI), technological innovation, social aspects of the development of materials, science and research communication, social research methodology, project management, development of small and medium enterprises, corporate social responsibility, evaluation of public policies, civil society, social capital, water supply and sanitation, poverty and social exclusion, empowerment, local development in both urban and rural environments (in industrialized and developing countries), peace processes in conflict-ridden societies, migration, migration and enterprise.

 Main publications and papers: